Spiritual Gifts Series

 4.1 Word Study of Diligence.
 We can study the word “diligence” (“σπουδῇ”) in the New Testament to gain further insight into the proper exercise of The Spiritual Gift of Leading.
 The study of the term “diligence” reveals several related categories of meaning for this word, and many of them tell us how to use The Spiritual Gift of Leading.

 4.1.1 Diligence and Eagerness.
-In Romans 12:8, page 1775, Paul used the word for “diligence” (“σπουδῇ”) to describe how The Spiritual Gift of Leading must be exercised.
+In Romans 12:8, Paul used the word for “diligence” (“σπουδῇ”) to describe how The Spiritual Gift of Leading must be exercised.
 Sometimes that same word for “diligence” is translated “with eagerness.”
-We may gain further insight into the use of the spiritual gift of leading by reviewing some of the uses of the root term diligence.
+We may gain further insight into the use of The Spiritual Gift of Leading by reviewing some of the uses of the root term diligence.

-184.108.40.206 Onesiphorus.
-Onesiphoris stands out a great example of eagerness.
-During Paul’s imprisonment in Rome, Onesiphorus eagerly (“σπουδαίως”) searched for Paul, to refresh him, even though others may have stayed away because they were ashamed of his chains (2 Timothy 1:17, pages 1861-1862).
+126.96.36.199 Onesiphorus.
+Onesiphorus stands out as a great example of eagerness.
+During Paul’s imprisonment in Rome, Onesiphorus eagerly (“σπουδαίως”) searched for Paul, to refresh him, even though others may have stayed away because they were ashamed of his chains (2 Timothy 1:16-17).
 Men with The Spiritual Gift of Leading display this same quality.
-This eagerness identifies every man displaying the spiritual gift of leadership.
-You may identify the spiritual gift of leadership by observing men in the local assembly who search out the believers in the flock who need ministry in any form, such as refreshment, encouragement, and the list goes on.
-The spiritual gift of leadership prompts the believer to search out eagerly ways to meet the needs of saints and they are not ashamed to go where others are too ashamed or too scared or too important to go.
+This eagerness identifies every man displaying The Spiritual Gift of Leading.
+You may identify The Spiritual Gift of Leading by observing men in the local assembly who search out the believers in the flock who need ministry in any form, such as refreshment, encouragement, and the list goes on.
+The Spiritual Gift of Leading prompts the believer to eagerly search out ways to meet the needs of saints and they are not ashamed to go where others are too ashamed or too scared or too important to go.

-18.104.22.168.1 Come Quickly.
-For example, in 2 Timothy 4:21, page 1865, Paul urged Timothy to make every effort (“Σπούδασον”) to come before winter to visit him.
-Previously, in 2 Timothy 4:9, page 1864, Paul urged Timothy to make every effort (“Σπούδασον”) to come quickly to him.
+184.108.40.206.1 Come Quickly.
+For example, in 2 Timothy 4:21, Paul urged Timothy to make every effort (“Σπούδασον”) to come before winter to visit him.
+Previously, in 2 Timothy 4:9, Paul urged Timothy to make every effort (“Σπούδασον”) to come quickly to him.
 This diligence that means “make every effort” should also characterize the use of The Spiritual Gift of Leading.

-22.214.171.124.2 Encourage Others.
+220.127.116.11.2 Encourage Others.
 People with The Spiritual Gift of Leading must be known as people who “make every effort” to encourage others.
-Likewise, in Titus 3:12, page 1867, Paul urged Titus to make every effort to come to him in Nicopolis.
+Likewise, in Titus 3:12, Paul urged Titus to make every effort to come to him in Nicopolis.

-188.8.131.52.4 Summary of Making Every Effort.
+22.214.171.124.4 Summary of Making Every Effort.
 The same “make every effort” attitude describes one aspect of diligence that must be an important part of how saints gifted with The Spiritual Gift of Leading undertake their leading.
 They should put all of their efforts into leading, and not be absent or part-time leaders.
-Of course leaders can have a variety of full time jobs, but when it comes to exercising their spiritual gift of leading, they should remember to make every effort.
+Of course leaders can have a variety of full time jobs, but when it comes to exercising their Spiritual Gift of Leading, they should remember to make every effort.

 4.1.2 Diligence and Helping Others.
 Another aspect of diligence includes being careful to help others.
 Leaders need to help others with diligence.
-For example, Paul instructed Titus to be diligent (“σπουδαίως”) to help Zenas the lawyer and Appollos on their way so that they would lack nothing (Titus 3:13, page 1867).
+For example, Paul instructed Titus to be diligent (“σπουδαίως”) to help Zenas the lawyer and Apollos on their way so that they would lack nothing (Titus 3:13).
 This “lack nothing” (“μηδὲν λείπῃ”) attitude must guide leaders to be diligent to help other workers lack nothing as they equip them for ministry.

-4.1.3 Diligent and Self-Examination.
-Another meaning of “diligence” includes diligent (“σπουδάσατε”) self-examination to be certain about the calling of Christ and His choosing of believers (2 Peter 1:10, page 1900).
-Saints with The Spiritual Gift of Leading should be certain to encourage other saints to examine themselves diligently to be sure they are pursuing personal spiritual development in the areas of faith, moral excellence, knowledge, self-control, perseverance, Godliness, brotherly kindness, and love (2 Peter 1:5-8, page 1900).
-In 2 Peter 1:5, page 1900, Peter directed the saints to apply all diligence (“σπουδὴν”) to perfect their lives through adding Godly qualities within themselves by the power of God.
+4.1.3 Diligence and Self-Examination.
+Another meaning of “diligence” includes diligent (“σπουδάσατε”) self-examination to be certain about the calling of Christ and His choosing of believers (2 Peter 1:10).
+Saints with The Spiritual Gift of Leading should be certain to encourage other saints to examine themselves diligently to be sure they are pursuing personal spiritual development in the areas of faith, moral excellence, knowledge, self-control, perseverance, Godliness, brotherly kindness, and love (2 Peter 1:5-8).
+In 2 Peter 1:5, Peter directed the saints to apply all diligence (“σπουδὴν”) to perfect their lives through adding Godly qualities within themselves by the power of God.
 With those spiritual qualities, saints will be useful for the service of God.
 This quality of diligent self-examination, in conjunction with a spiritual desire to mature in the qualities Christ produces in us, means that every person desiring to lead must encourage everyone to perform regular spiritual self-examination, starting with the leader himself.

 4.1.4 Diligence and Spiritual Development.
-Another use, related directly to the passage in 2 Peter 1:5-8, page 1900, of this word “diligence” concerns the duty of leaders to be totally diligent (“σπουδάσατε”) to present saints to Christ in peace, spotless and blameless (2 Peter 3:14, page 1902).
+Another use, related directly to the passage in 2 Peter 1:5-8, of this word “diligence” concerns the duty of leaders to be totally diligent (“σπουδάσατε”) to present saints to Christ in peace, spotless and blameless (2 Peter 3:14).
 The spiritual welfare of the flock requires constant diligence to preserve peace within the assembly, and to promote a spotless and blameless testimony in every saint.

 4.1.7 Diligence and Entering the Rest of God.
-In Hebrews 4:11, page 1873, God commanded saints that we must be diligent (“σπουδάσωμεν”) to enter His rest.
+In Hebrews 4:11, God commanded saints that we must be diligent (“σπουδάσωμεν”) to enter His rest.
 In exercising The Spiritual Gift of Leading, everyone who has received the Word of God with saving faith must be diligent to enter the rest of God.
 The leader works with saints to keep them from falling, and being sure that each saint remains strong in the faith.
-The spiritual effect of the spiritual gift of leading produces diligence in entering the rest of God.
+The spiritual effect of The Spiritual Gift of Leading produces diligence in entering the rest of God.

 4.1.8 Diligence and Godly Sorrow.
-Another example of the use of the term for “diligence” occurs in 2 Corinthians 7:11, page 1811.
-There we see that Godly sorrow produced great earnestness (“σπουδήν”) in the Corinthians as they dealt with the sinful brother described in 1 Corinthians 5:1-5, pages 1786-1787.
+Another example of the use of the term for “diligence” occurs in 2 Corinthians 7:11.
+There we see that Godly sorrow produced great earnestness (“σπουδήν”) in the Corinthians as they dealt with the sinful brother described in 1 Corinthians 5:1-5.
 Their great earnestness led them to vindication, fear, longing, zeal and avenging of wrong.
 Leaders operating under the influence of The Spiritual Gift of Leading will help all the saints develop a sense of great earnestness as the result of Godly sorrow over sin.
 This great earnestness will itself result in the saints taking appropriate action to restore the sinner, and restore the local assembly.
 The spiritual effect of The Spiritual Gift of Leading produces an earnest sorrow over sin leading to repentance and Godly living.

 So, we may summarize The Spiritual Gift of Leading.
-Jesus emphasized that the greatest among the saints would be the least of them and servant of all (Mark 9:33-37, page 1576).
+Jesus emphasized that the greatest among the saints would be the least of them and servant of all (Mark 9:33-37).
 We see then, as servants, saints gifted with The Spiritual Gift of Leading must exercise leading with diligence, and be an example to the flock.
 As saints, we must appreciate their work and honor them.

 Check out the list below to see if you have some of the spiritual qualities listed and other believers confirm your understanding.
 You may have The Spiritual Gift of Leading.